 Huawei reserves the right to modify any Prize with a gift of similar value without prior notice in its sole and absolute discretion.
 The decision by Huawei is final and no appeal will be served.

-All prizes are not exchangeable for cash or item, and are non-transferable.
+All prizes under this Activity are not exchangeable for cash or item, and are non-transferable.

+Prizes are not covered by any warranty.

-The Participants take part solely at their own risk, the organiser will not be responsible or held liable for any injury or death howsoever arising from training for, before, during, or after participation in RUN!
+The Participants take part solely at their own risk, HUAWEI will not be responsible or held liable for any injury or death howsoever arising from training for, before, during, or after participation in RUN!
 RUN!
 RUNNER!
 Running event.
 Participants are strongly encouraged to go for a medical examination and/or consult their medical practitioner prior to registration and before the Event.
-Participants must accept and understand that he/she must have the physical fitness suitable for the category that he/she registered for.
+Participants must accept and understand that he/she must have the physical fitness suitable for the Campaign activities.

 By participating in this Campaign, Participants agree to be bound by these Terms and Conditions.